Mauro Lainez

-Mauro Alberto Lainez Leyva (born 9 May 1996) is a Mexican professional footballer who plays as a winger for Liga MX club Juárez, on loan from América.
+Mauro Alberto Lainez Leyva (born 9 May 1996) is a Mexican professional footballer who plays as a winger for Liga MX club Mazatlán.

 Club career

 Pachuca

 Lainez was scouted at a young age and joined Pachuca's youth academy in 2011.
 On 19 August 2015, under manager Diego Alonso, Lainez made his competitive debut with Pachuca in the Copa MX group stage match against Ascenso MX club Venados playing 85 mins in the 4–1 win.

 Lobos BUAP

 During the 17/18 season, Lainez signed on a loan deal with Lobos BUAP from Pachuca.